NateEag/how-i-code/drafts/communication.rst

 --------------

-Unrelated to the above though, it's important to remember that when you're understanding someone else's problems, it's not enough to be an expert in the field.
+Unrelated to the above, it's important to remember that when you're understanding someone else's problems, it's not enough to be an expert in the field.

 You also need to be a great communicator.

-Otherwise, your communication will break down badly, in the way demonstrated in this video:
+Otherwise, your relationships and processes will break down badly, in the way demonstrated in this comical video:

 https://www.youtube.com/watch?v=BKorP55Aqvg

-I once thought that video was hilarious, and showed the plight of experts flawlessly.
+I once thought that video showed the plight of experts flawlessly.

-I slowly realized that in reality, it shows a failure mode of experts who have poor communication and conflict resolution skills (a category I was long an unaware member of).
+I slowly realized that in reality, it shows a failure mode of experts who have not mastered communication and conflict resolution (a category I was long an unaware member of).

 The non-experts look for an expert's help in understanding a problem and